ikigailabs/terraform-ikigai-aws-infrastructure/modules/rds/README.md

 }
 ```

-It is possible to further customize the RDS deployment using the variables listed below.
+It is possible to further customize the RDS deployment using the inputs listed below.
 To do so, add `[input name] = target_value` within the module braces.
 For example, to set the `airbyte_server_name` input to `airbyte`, add `airbyte_server_name = "airbyte"` to the module block.
 Remember to add double quotes for string inputs!

 ## Inputs